-Sandy bliss awaits travellers off Cambodia’s south coast.
-Whether you favour being glued to a hammock upon an isolated shore, or fancy slothful days recovering from all-night raves, Cambodia has an island for you.
+Sandy bliss awaits travelers off Cambodia’s south coast.
+Whether you favor being glued to a hammock upon an isolated shore, or fancy slothful days recovering from all-night raves, Cambodia has an island for you.

-Lapped by the lapis-hued waters of the Gulf of Thailand, the scattering of islands in Cambodia’s south have hugely diverse beach scenes.
-But all come with a jungle-clad interior, swaths of sand, and the nightly magic of bioluminescent plankton.
+Lapped by the crystal-clear waters of the Gulf of Thailand, the scattering of islands in Cambodia’s south have hugely diverse beach scenes.
+But all come with a jungle-clad interior, swaths of sand and the nightly magic of bioluminescent plankton.
 Nearly all are also shadowed by the cloud of future big development – the time to go is now.

 Koh Rong Sanloem: hip romantic getaway